 At Highland Ridge Hospital, it is our philosophy that the whole is greater than the sum of its parts, which is why we are determined to treat each aspect of an individual instead of focusing on their symptoms.
-We strive to be a safe haven of treatment helping all adolescents, adults, and seniors who come to us struggling with a mental health or substance abuse disorder.
-The dedicated staff at Highland Ridge is determined to provide personal and professional care to each patient making sure they feel respected, cared for, and valued.
+We strive to be a safe haven of treatment helping all adolescents, adults, and seniors who come to our treatment center struggling with a mental health or substance abuse disorder.
+The dedicated staff at Highland Ridge Hospital is determined to provide personal and professional care to each patient making sure they feel respected, cared for, and valued.

 Types of Treatment Offered at Highland Ridge

-Group therapy is the main type of therapy at Highland Ridge.
+Group therapy is the main type of therapy at Highland Ridge Hospital.
 Groups are held on a daily basis and cover a wide range of topics from anger management to development of better coping skills.
 Group is also a good time for individuals to practice newly learned social skills and appropriate interactions.

 - Art therapy

 - Craft time

 - Movie nights

 When you have come to the end of your inpatient treatment program at Highland Ridge Hospital, you will work with your therapist to help you decide what is most appropriate for your next phase of treatment.
 Referrals will be provided to help you to be successful with your continued care.
 We will set you up with a psychiatrist if needed, and provide you information about partial hospitalization programs (PHP) or intensive outpatient programs (IOP).
 Both of these programs are good for individuals who are ready to start slowly integrating back into their community and no longer need the structured environment of an inpatient program.
 Other patients at our treatment center may be at the point in their recovery where they are ready to return home and so they will be provided with community resources they can turn to for support.